markusmarx/qtejdb/README.md

 QtEjdb is an ejdb based embedded bson and json document store/ database.
 QtEjdb is completely build uppon Qt.
 Mein features are store and query documents in and from collections.
 QtEjdb serves a qtquickplugin to access documents from qml.

+## Status

+QtEjdb is highly (daily) in development phase.
+All features are well testet.
+Test it for your purpose.
+Version 1.0 will be the first stable release.

 ## Requirements

 Dependencies: